 Whether the gift is for a graphite artist or someone who just wants to sketch out their ideas, good pencils are always welcome.

 I have used several different brands, but I keep coming back to this set.
 They are my favorite drawing pencils.

 For more information on the type of drawing pencils to buy, check out this article on the Best Drawing Pencils.

 3. Drawing Paper

 Good drawing paper can be expensive so treat the artist on your list (or yourself) to some good drawing paper.
 The right type of paper can make a difference in the finished quality of work.

-There are papers designed for all mediums such as graphite drawing, colored pencil and pastels as well as mixed media paper which can be used for a variety of wet or dry mediums.
+There are papers designed for all mediums such as graphite drawing, colored pencil,s and pastels as well as mixed media paper which can be used for a variety of wet or dry mediums.